Best daily deals

 Curtis Joe / Android Authority

 To avoid this, you can screenshot a single open window.
-To do this on Windows, click on the window you want to screenshot and select Control + Alt + Print Screen on your keyboard.
-This will copy the screenshot of that window to your clipboard, and you can paste it in Paint to save the image.
+To do this on Windows, click on the window you want to screenshot and select only Print Screen on your keyboard.
+Put your cursor over the window you want to screenshot and click on it.

 Mac keyboard shortcuts